EnnoxHD/ascii-image-generator/README.md

 The range of values for each channel is based on the sample length.
 So in this case the 8 bit wide channels allow for values ranging from `0` to `255` in decimal or `00` to `FF` in hexadecimal notation.
+`00` means black (in case of R, G or B) or fully transparent (in case of A) and 'FF' means fully saturated or fully opaque.

 [![PixelSamples32bppRGBA.png](https://upload.wikimedia.org/wikipedia/commons/0/0e/PixelSamples32bppRGBA.png)](https://upload.wikimedia.org/wikipedia/commons/0/0e/PixelSamples32bppRGBA.png)